stevenj/CIPs/CIP-0062/README.md

 However, if the wallet user declines the entire set of votes, the wallet should raise a [`TxSignError`](#extended-txsignerror) with the `code` set to `UserDeclined`.

+In either case, where the user declines to sign at least 1 of the votes, no signed votes are returned.

 ### Returns

-`Bytes[]` - An array of the hex-encoded string of the fully encoded and signed vote transaction.
-The dApp will submit this vote to the Catalyst Governance Subchain Bridge on behalf of the wallet.
+`Bytes[]` - An array of the hex-encoded strings of the fully encoded and signed vote transactions.
+The dApp will submit these votes on behalf of the wallet.

 ## api.getVotingKeys(): Promise<cbor<PublicKey\>[]>